fusionpm/wandisco-documentation/docs/livedata-migrator/about.md

 </div>

 Use WANdisco's LiveData platform for risk-free, automated, and scalable migration of Hadoop data to cloud storage or other targets.
 Migrate your data while your business applications continue to run.
-LiveData Migrator migrates data lake content easily and simply for architects, adminstrators and operators.
+LiveData Migrator migrates data lake content easily and simply for architects, administrators and operators.
 It is *Immediate*, *Live*, and *Scalable*.

 **Immediate**: Deployment, removal, initiating migration, getting feedback, responding to environmental differences, and general operations are all _immediate_, providing an excellent user experience and eliminating any operational risk during migration.
 Begin migrating your data in seconds without making any changes to your on-premises data lake configuration or infrastructure.